Special Broadcasting Service: History

 Tagalog, Vietnamese and Arabic language broadcasts were added to SBS's WorldWatch television schedule in 2003.
 However, the Vietnamese community protested the Vietnamese-language service, whose content was taken from VTV4, Vietnam's government-controlled national broadcaster.
 They found the portrayal of the communist Vietnamese flag and Ho Chi Minh offensive and stated that the program's lack of reporting on political arrests and religious oppression was also offensive, especially to those who had fled the country following the Vietnam War.
 This backlash prompted SBS to remove the bulletin from schedule and from then on to display disclaimers before all externally produced bulletins in order to distance it from the content.

-In May 2008, SBS unveiled a new-look logo as well as a new backronymic slogan: "Six Billion Stories and counting".
+In May 2008, SBS unveiled a new-look logo as well as a new backronymic slogan: "Six Billion Stories and Counting".

 On 8 May 2012, SBS received $158 million in government funding, of which $15 million would be used yearly, to fund the formation of a new free-to-air channel devoted to the indigenous peoples of Australia. which would replace the existing National Indigenous Television on 12 December 2012, with 90% of its staff transferring to this new channel.
 On 12 December 2012, NITV was re-launched as an SBS-operated free-to-air channel, replacing SBS4.

 SBS is a supporter of same-sex marriage and pulled an anti-same-sex marriage advertisement ahead of its telecast of the Sydney Gay and Lesbian Mardi Gras.
 Then managing director, Michael Ebeid, defended SBS's position on the issue.

 On 17 November 2015, the new food channel, SBS Food Network, was launched.
 On 17 November 2018, the channel became SBS Food.

 In June 2016, SBS announced that SBS 2 was set to be rebranded as SBS Viceland with content from US-Canadian youth Vice Media from November 2016.

 On 1 July 2019, SBS relaunched their former pay-TV movie channel, World Movies as SBS World Movies and it became a free-to-air channel.

 On 12 January 2022, SBS announced that a sixth free-to-air television channel, with the working title SBS WorldWatch, would be launched in 2022.
 The channel would be free to air and would broadcast all foreign-language bulletins currently broadcast on SBS and SBS Viceland, and new locally-produced news bulletins in Arabic and Mandarin Chinese in prime time.
 The Arabic and Mandarin bulletins launched on 15 February 2022 through SBS On Demand, while the SBS WorldWatch channel itself was launched on 23 May.

+On 24 August 2026, SBS announced that the SBS WorldWatch channel would close on 18 September 2026, with the latest non-English news bulletins only being delivered through SBS On Demand.